Athlete spotlight: Mthethwa has a thirst to improve

 “It’s hard to use one phrase or comment to describe Solo,” said Orange County wrestling coach Bryan Seal.
 “He is one of the hardest workers in the room.
 Even though he has begun to excel, he is humble.
 He hods others accountable, including himself.
 Of course, he takes care of his responsibilities in the classroom.
 He’s the type of student-athlete every one wishes they had on their team.

-Mthethwa has been a true catalyst for the Hornets wrestling team this season, compiling a 24-1 individual record to establish himself as one of the elite grapplers in Central Virginia.
+Mthethwa has been a true catalyst for the Hornets wrestling team this season, establishing himself as one of the elite grapplers in Central Virginia.

-“This season is one I have been looking forward to since I started wrestling,” Mthethwa said.
-“I’ve worked extremely hard during the offseason and am confident in my ability to obtain the state championship title.”
+He has come far in the sport after taking it up only four years ago.

 People are also reading…